 This was reinforced in a recent episode of .NET Rocks!
 (Is Agile Dead at CodeMash).
 A panel member (sorry, I don't remember which one) polled the audience.
 First, he asked how many people were part of the "business".
 Result: one or two people.
 Then, he asked how many people were part of "I.T."
 The result was most of the audience.
 He immediately said that this was wrong -- that everyone is part of the business.
 That's why we (as developers) exist.

 As another example, we can look at the Principles behind the Agile Manifesto.
-(These are also contained inside the front cover of Agile Principles, Patterns, and Practices in C# by Robert C. Martin).
 Specifically, "Business people and developers must work together daily throughout the project."

 Forming a Partnership